particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 ### Device vitals

-These examples show how to use the Device Vitals (Diagonstics) APIs.
+These examples show how to use the Device Vitals (Diagnostics) APIs.
 The Last Vitals just returns the single most recent record as JSON:

 {{> cloud-api-device-vitals-last}}